Both core modules in the MA in Christian Spirituality run every year with optional modules running every other year in rotation.

-The module will introduce students to the nature of Spirituality in the Christian tradition from the nineteenth century to the present day.
-Students will investigate the proliferation of Christian spiritualities in this period and consider the impact of modernism, postmodernity, feminism and political theology on contemporary conceptions of Christian Spirituality.
-Students will also investigate the increasingly interdisciplinary nature of academic responses to Christian Spirituality (in relation to literature, psychology, film etc), and the extent to which they extend the taxonomy of the discipline.
+This module will introduce students to the forms and types of Spirituality in the Christian tradition from the Reformation to the present day.
+Students will investigate the nature of Christian spiritualities in this period and consider the impact of modernism, postmodernism, feminism, and political theology on contemporary perceptions of Christian spirituality.
+Students will also investigate the increasingly interdisciplinary nature of academic engagement with Christian Spirituality.

 Western Christian Mysticism

-This module gives students an overview of the historical development of the Western Christian Mystical tradition, and identifies and analyses key historical figures and movements within that tradition.
-Students will be encouraged to examine both apophatic and cataphatic strands of Western Mysticism.
-Aspects of the English strand of the tradition will be explored as well as that of that Continental writers.
+This module gives students an overview of the historical development of the Western Christian Mystical tradition.
+The module enables students to identify and analyse key historical figures and movements within that tradition, as well as contemporary scholarly debates around Christian Mysticism.
+Students will be expected to examine both apophatic and cataphatic strands of Western Mysticism.
+Aspects of the English strand of the mystical tradition will be explored as well as that of Continental mystics.

-This module will provide students with the methodological tools to engage with a study of sexuality and Spirituality.
-Students will be enabled to understand how the Christian tradition has engaged with sexuality and Spirituality and how that impacts on contemporary debates.
-Students will be encouraged to relate these insights to their own experience and to critically evaluate the current theological and spiritual concerns in matters of sexuality.
+This module will provide students with the methodological tools to engage with a study of sexuality and gender as they relate to Christian Spirituality.
+Students will be enabled to understand how the Christian tradition has engaged with gender, sexuality, and spirituality and how that impacts on contemporary debates in these areas.
+Students will be encouraged to relate these insights to their own experience and to critically evaluate the current theological and spiritual concerns in matters of gender and sexuality.

 This module will enable students to understand the relationship between Christian Spirituality and art.
 This relationship will be placed in historical, cultural and theological perspectives, and the students will be encouraged to develop their own aesthetic and spiritual awareness.
 The module will also enable students to appreciate the place of art in Christian worship and the life of the Church.